SUBJECT– Cultivation Practice. Method of Curing of Turmeric. Black Turmeric Market Price.

 Black turmeric is native to India.
 It is found mainly in Northeastern states of India, East Godavari and West Godavari regions, Delhi, Odisha, Central India e. g., Chhattisgarh and Madhyapradesh.
 In Madhyapradesh and Chhattisgarh it is grown along with other horticultural crops in kitchen garden.

 Black turmeric is an economically important high value plant-crop.
 The crop is best known for its medicinal properties.
-It occupies very less area than the commercial cultivated species, Curcuma longa, hence the less supply and valuable medicinal properties help to retain its market price always high.
+It occupies very less area than the commercial cultivated species, Curc_ma longa, hence the less supply and valuable medicinal properties help to retain its market price always high.

 It is used in traditional medicine system.

-Black turmeric is different from common turmeric i. e., Curcuma longa.
+Black turmeric is different from common turmeric i. e., Curc_ma longa.
 It can easily be distinguished from other plants (turmeric plants) of the same family.
 Some characters, i. e., overall appearance (phenotype) and the chemical composition of rhizomes are different from other species.

 Appearance– leaves are long and broad.
 Entire midrib and surrounding areas are dark black.
 Leaf sheath, petiole and leaf blades are green.